 There are people around the world who are stuck in jobs they hate.
-According to a 2017 Gallup poll, 85% of the world’s full-time workers (and 70% of American workers) are disengaged at work.
+According to Gallup, 85% of the world’s full-time workers (and 70% of American workers) are disengaged at work.
 So what happened to their dreams?
 Why don’t they find something that they can enjoy?
 Often, the answer to that question is that they just don’t have the opportunity.

 Or rather, they think that they don’t have the opportunity.

 For those who’ve already gotten a degree and settled into the workforce, going back to school to pursue other career options can be a very daunting prospect.
 Another 2-4 years, with an average overall cost of $25,290 per year, may be more time and money than you have available to spend.
 But getting another degree isn’t the only path to a more rewarding career.
 In fact, in some cases individuals can get the specialized education they need, quickly and for a fraction of the cost.

 If you’re looking for something that pays well, is in high demand, and that offers enough challenges and experiences to keep you interested, then maybe a career in programming is the answer.